sbt/sbt/src/sphinx/Extending/Plugins.rst

 Then, we can add dependencies like usual and save them to `project/plugins.sbt`.
-It is useful, but not required, to run `update` to verify that the dependencies are correct.
+It is useful, but not required, to run :key:`update` to verify that the dependencies are correct.

 .. code-block:: console